Road Warriors for Fraternity

 I understand that on the org chart, I'm near the bottom.
 Probably below the guy who comes in to fix the copier.
 But on the influence chart, I'm near the top.
 I am the front line.

-seen their balance sheet, their web page, and their reports.
+There are staff back at the office complaining about a certain "dysfunctional" chapter.
+They’ve seen their balance sheet, their web page, and their reports.
 I'll be standing in their living room on Tuesday.
 I will see them.

 My fraternity needs me.
 And needs me to be strong.